-Proposals should pay special attention to how gender and intersectional factors (e.g., caregiving responsibilities, gender-based violence, or work-related health disparities) affect healthcare access and outcomes.

-The actions supported will target large-scale deployment of relevant health care solutions across different regions in Europe by engaging public and/or private procurers from each participating country (at national, regional or local level) that have deployment responsibilities and budget control in the relevant area of care or supply of services.
-Procurers will specify, purchase and deploy solutions addressing their relevant, shared unmet needs, while engaging together in a supply and demand side dialogue, in order for the deployed solutions to deliver sustainable, new or improved health care services and outcomes, always taking into account patient feedback from diverse patient groups.
-Specific guidance on PPI actions and minimum eligibility requirements can be found in General Annex H of the Horizon Europe work programme.

-Proposals should therefore be based on clearly identified user needs and well-structured work plans, explaining how the procurement of the innovative solutions will contribute to the expected outcomes.
+The actions shall target deployment of innovative solutions across different health and care jurisdictions in Europe by engaging public and/or private procurers from each participating country (at national, regional or local level) that have deployment responsibilities and budget control in the provision of health and care services.
+Procurers will specify, purchase and deploy solutions addressing their relevant and shared unmet needs, while engaging together in a supply and demand side dialogue.
+Proposals should be based on clearly identified user needs and well-structured work plans, explaining how the procurement of the innovative solutions will contribute to the expected outcomes.
+In addition, cost-effectiveness analyses as well as estimates of the wider economic impact are highly desirable.

-In addition, proposals should clearly state the benefits of the solutions that will be tested and tailored during the course of the project.
-In this context, applicants should consider aspects of accessibility and affordability of the solution, efficiency of the technology when implemented in the relevant contexts and how it contributes to improving health systems and health outcomes.

-This topic prioritises areas of health care such as integrated care, (digital) health literacy, digital innovations as means to deliver healthcare etc. Promoting coordination, cooperation and common standards in the procurement of innovation in health care should be at the heart of any proposal submitted as well as facilitating the digital and green transition of EU health systems.

-Activities covered should include cooperation with policymakers to reinforce the national policy frameworks and mobilise substantial additional national budgets for the PPI, searching support and collaborating with respective coordination and networking projects.
-Likewise, awareness raising, technical assistance and/or capacity building beyond the project to mainstream PPI implementation and removing obstacles for introducing the innovative solutions to be procured into the market could be included.
+Activities covered should include cooperation with policymakers to reinforce national policy frameworks and mobilise substantial additional national budgets for the PPI, to raise awareness, for technical assistance and/or capacity building beyond the project, to mainstream PPI implementation and remove obstacles to introduce innovative solutions to the market.

-A wide variety of settings are potentially relevant for the implementation of such innovative solutions, for example primary health care settings, hospitals, specialised centres, and long-term care facilities.
-The involvement of end-users and the use of cross-sectorial approaches are necessary.
-They can lead to more impactful proposals, especially if combined with cost-effectiveness analyses in comparison with the status quo.
+A wide variety of settings are potentially relevant for the implementation of such innovative solutions, for example primary health care settings, hospitals, specialised centres, long-term care facilities and home settings.
+The involvement of end-users (including for analysing the impact of the deployed solutions on health professionals and patients across the care continuum) and the use of cross-sectorial approaches are necessary.
+The use of real-world data is encouraged.

-Within this topic, it is possible to foresee the transfer and adaptation of solutions and/or interventions from other sectors to health care.
-It is open both to innovations bringing improvements mainly based on one specific solution/technology field, as well as to innovations delivering end-to-end solutions that need combinations of different types of innovative elements.

-It is strongly encouraged to build upon past work and build synergies with past or ongoing EU-funded initiatives, for example the Joint Action JADECARE2, the European Partnerships on Transforming Health and Care Systems3, Personalised Medicine4 and Rare diseases5, as well as with the Technical Support Instrument and the Cohesion Policy Funds.
+Transfer and adaptation of solutions and/or interventions from other sectors to healthcare is possible.
+The topic is open both to innovations bringing improvements mainly based on one specific solution/technology field, as well as to innovations delivering end-to-end solutions that need combinations of different types of innovative elements.
+Proposals are strongly encouraged to build upon past work and build synergies with past or ongoing EU-funded initiatives, for example the Joint Actions JADECARE and Xt-EHR, the projects Procure4Health, XpanDH, i2X, MyHealth@MyHands￼, the European Partnerships on Transforming Health and Care Systems, Personalised Medicine￼ and Rare diseases, as well as with actions supported under the Technical Support Instrument and the Cohesion Policy Funds.

-HORIZON-HLTH-2026-01-CARE-02: Personalised approaches to reduce risks from Adverse Drug Reactions due to administration of multiple medications
+HORIZON-HLTH-2027-01-CARE-02: Personalised approaches to reduce risks from Adverse Drug Reactions due to administration of multiple medications